Everyone wants to be healthy. At least we think we do. Then we learn what being a healthy church requires.

-These common characteristics of a healthy church could be applied to almost any ministry, organization, or business.
+These common characteristics of a healthy church could be applied to almost any ministry or organization.

 1) They are led well.

-2) They are organized around systems that free people to use their gifts.
+2) They have systems that empower people to use their gifts.

 If people aren’t given ways to use their gifts, their gifts atrophy.
-They turn into bystanders.
-They begin expecting the pastors or other professionals to “do all the ministry.”
-Create systems that unleash the God-given potential your people have.
+In unhealthy churches, the congregation is largely a group of bystanders.
+In an unhealthy church, people expect the pastors or staff to “do all the ministry.”

 3) They are vision centered.